-If you are finding it hard to cope with caring for your relative or friend at home, the medical social worker can offer emotional support and help.
+If you are finding it hard to cope with caring for your relative or friend at home, the medical social worker can offer emotional support and help with social issues and practical needs.
 They can also help children to cope with having a sick person in the home.

 Caring for a relative or friend at home can be difficult, especially where finances are concerned.
-Your relative or friend may have been the main breadwinner before becoming ill, or you may have decided to give up your own job and work part-time.
+Your relative or friend may have been the main earner in the home before becoming ill, or you may have decided to give up your own job or work part-time to care for them.
 As a result, money may be tight, especially if you have extra expenses such as heating, laundry, special equipment or special diets.

 The medical social worker can tell you about financial supports and community services.
-Some benefits are means tested but not all.
-You may be entitled to a Carer's Allowance or a Carer's Benefit, which may help with the extra expenses.
-If you are getting into debt or in debt, the Money Advice and Budgeting Service (MABS) can offer help.
-Call the MABS Helpline 0761 07 2000 for information.
+For example, you may be entitled to a Carer's Allowance or a Carer's Benefit, which may help with the extra expenses.

+If you are getting into debt or are in debt, the Money Advice and Budgeting Service (MABS) can offer help.
+Call the MABS Helpline 0818 07 2000 for information.